The digital environment

 VII.
-Cybercrime and child pornography
+Cybercrime and child sexual abuse material

-Child pornography is defined in Article 9 of the Budapest Convention as “pornographic material that visually depicts a minor engaged in sexually explicit conduct; a person appearing to be a minor engaged in sexually explicit conduct; and realistic images representing a minor engaged in sexually explicit conduct”.
+Child sexual abuse material is defined in Article 9 of the Budapest Convention as “pornographic material that visually depicts a minor engaged in sexually explicit conduct; a person appearing to be a minor engaged in sexually explicit conduct; and realistic images representing a minor engaged in sexually explicit conduct”.
 For the material to be considered child pornography under Article 9 of the convention it is clear that a real child does not have to be involved, it is sufficient that the material represent a minor.
 The reasoning behind this provision is that even if there is no real harm caused to a child in the process of producing the material, it can be used to encourage or seduce children into participating in such acts.